iBio, Inc. Announces NYSE American Acceptance of Plan of Compliance

-NEW YORK, NEW YORK, AUGUST 22, 2018 — IBIO, INC. (NYSE AMERICAN: IBIO) (“IBIO” OR THE “COMPANY”), today announced that NYSE Regulation has accepted the Company’s plan to regain compliance with the Exchange’s continued listing standards set forth in Section 1003(a)(iii) of the NYSE American Company Guide (the “Company Guide”) and has granted a plan period through December 6, 2019, subject to periodic review by the Exchange, including quarterly monitoring, for compliance with the initiatives outlined in the plan.
-If the Company is not in compliance with the continued listing standards by December 6, 2019, or if the Company does not make progress consistent with the plan during the plan period, the NYSE Regulation staff will initiate delisting proceedings as appropriate.
+NEW YORK, Jan.
+16, 2020 (GLOBE NEWSWIRE) -- IBIO, INC. (NYSE AMERICAN: IBIO) (“IBIO” OR THE “COMPANY”), today announced that it has received notice from NYSE American LLC (the “Exchange”) that NYSE Regulation has accepted the Company’s November 15, 2019 plan to regain compliance with the Exchange’s continued listing standards set forth in Sections 1003(a)(i), 1003(a)(ii) and 1003(a)(iii) of the NYSE American Company Guide (the “Company Guide”) and has granted a plan period through December 9, 2020, subject to periodic review by the Exchange, including quarterly monitoring, for compliance with the initiatives outlined in the plan.
+If the Company is not in compliance with the continued listing standards by December 9, 2020, or if the Company does not make progress consistent with the plan during the plan period, the NYSE Regulation staff will initiate delisting proceedings as appropriate.

-The notice from the Exchange has no immediate impact on the listing of the Company’s common stock on the Exchange.
+The notice from the Exchange that the Company’s plan of compliance has been accepted has no immediate impact on the listing of the Company’s common stock on the Exchange.
 The listing of the Company’s common stock on the Exchange is being continued pursuant to an extension during the plan period.

 About iBio, Inc.